Generic Tropical Varieties: Introduction

+The latter result yields a way to associate a non-empty tropical variety to an ideal of dimension at least one, even if it contains a monomial.
+This opens the possibility to study such ideals by means of tropical varieties as well.
+Note that the existence of a generic tropical variety highly depends on the fact that we use the constant coefficient case.
+The existence result is false in the general setting; see Remark \ref{exnonconstfalse}.

 Our paper is organized as follows.
 In Section 2 we will introduce our notation and the basic setting for our work.
 In Section 3 we present a proof of the existence of the generic Gr\"obner fan in this setting.
-The results needed to prove our main theorem, the existence of the generic tropical variety, are developed in Sections 4 and 5.
-Section 6 contains the proof of the main theorem.
-Some general results on generic tropical varieties and examples are given in Section 7 and 8, while in Section 9 the examples of principal ideals and linear ideals are discussed.
+Section 4 contains the proof of the main theorem regarding generic tropical varieties.
+In the last Section the example classes of principal ideals and linear ideals are discussed.
+We refer to \cite{ROSC} for further results on generic tropical varieties, like the relationship between the multiplicity of a generic tropical variety (see, e.g., \cite{DIFEST} or \cite{STTE} for the definition) and the multiplicity of the defining ideal.

 We thank Hannah Markwig and Bernd Sturmfels for valuable comments and suggestions for this paper.